 Faux Feelings

-For example, if I say I’m feeling “abandoned”, what I’m actually saying is that I’m thinking that someone is abandoning me.
+For example, if I say I’m feeling “abandoned”, what I’m actually saying is that I think someone is abandoning me.
 There are lots of genuine (and painful!) feelings associated with that thought – maybe anger, sadness, fear, amongst others – but the word “abandoned” isn’t itself a feeling.
-We call these “faux” feelings – faux is French for “false”, and it also sounds like “foe”, meaning enemy, and that’s exactly what these words give us – enemy images.
+We call these “faux” feelings words – faux is French for “false”, and it also sounds like “foe”, meaning enemy, and that’s exactly what these words give us – enemy images.

 Below is a list of words people tend to use as feelings, and some suggestions of the actual feelings that might be beneath them, as well as the precious needs that might be at play when we’re using such words.